amigavision/amigavision.github.io/best.md

 These systems are modern Amiga-branded appliances built around software emulation rather than hardware recreation.

 All three use UAE-derived emulation running on ARM or x86 hardware, wrapped in a custom Linux environment.
-While they offer a convenient turn-key experience and a nostalgic physical presentation, they do not provide cycle-accurate OCS/ECS/AGA behavior, deterministic raster timing, or native 50 Hz PAL output.
+While they offer a convenient turn-key experience and a nostalgic physical presentation, they do not provide cycle-accurate OCS/ECS/AGA behavior, deterministic raster timing, or native 50hz PAL output.

 As with PC- and Raspberry Pi–based emulation, timing-sensitive games and a significant portion of the demo scene exhibit incorrect behavior, [tearing]/[judder], unstable raster effects, audio jitter, or inconsistent scrolling.
 Input and output latency are materially higher and less consistent than on FPGA-based platforms.